2021 Hyundai Santa Fe Calligraphy vs. 2021 Kia Sorento SX X-Line: Compare Crossover SUVs

 2021 Kia Sorento

 The Calligraphy and X-Line share a top-end turbo-4.
 The Sorento and Santa Fe still come with a base inline-4 and both now have a Hybrid edition, but the turbo-4 and 8-speed dual-clutch automatic deliver the satisfying acceleration that spendy trucks must deliver.
 The dual-clutch isn’t faultless, but spun into a Sport driving mode it’s eager and out to impress.
 Power ratings are nearly identical, at 277 hp for the Hyundai, 281 hp for the Kia.
 Both the X-Line and Calligraphy have all-wheel drive, and wheels sized up to 20 inches, so steering isn’t either’s strong suit; ride quality remains the best reason to recommend either.
-They’re both compliant and composed, though suspension noise is never more than a hard pothole away.
+They’re both compliant and composed, though suspension noise is never more than a hard pothole away, and though both are better at high-speed damping than low-speed wheel control.

 2021 Kia Sorento